 I do the math.
 Today is Wednesday.
 If he’s right she’ll be gone by Sunday or Monday.
 “Thank you,” I say, “for your honesty.”

-I stay with my mother until eight, realize that if I don’t leave soon that even just driving to the hotel I’ll be a hazard on the road.
+I stay with my mother until eight, realize that if I don’t leave soon I’ll be a hazard on the road.
 She has been agitated, trying to talk but almost impossible to understand.
 Perhaps she says something about wanting to get up, about wanting a drink – or wanting something else?
 Once I think she says, “Help me!”
 Or perhaps it’s my imagination, wishing that I could.
 In any case, there is no help for her now but a proper calibration of morphine and lorazepam.
 I try to hold her hand, but she snatches it away from me and returns to waving it in the air.
 Once or twice she hits me in the face, her long fingernails scratching my cheek, until I move myself out of her reach.

 I have dinner with hospice web sites, skipping over Signs of the Preactive Phase of Dying and moving on to Signs of the Active Phase of Dying:

 – Inability to arouse patient at all (coma), or ability to arouse with great effort but patient quickly returns to severely unresponsive state (semi-coma).